-The pCO2 data are very good, no edits were necessary.
+The pCO2 data are very good, only minor edits were necessary.

-The external Seabird temperature sensor from the ships file is offset two scans to coincide with the equilibation temperature in time to account for the transit from the ships skin to our system.
+The pCO2 observations are offset two scans to coincide with the equilibation temperature in time to account for the transit from the ships skin to our system.

 The salinity seems acceptable, but is UNCALIBRATED.
 Comparisons with Autosal measurements on previous cruises have shown an offset of as much as 0.3 units on the Practical Salinity Scale, so the accuracy of the salinities cannot be assured.
 Our experience aboard L.M.
 Gould, which has a similar system, shows that the salinity calibration will shift as the cell becomes contaminated in the first few days after cleaning, and then remain relatively steady for the remainder of the cruise.